taliajmallo/rpgs/characters/Jasskia/charsheet.md

 If you take damage between starting to gather power and finishing the blast, make a concentration check (DC 10 + Damage taken + effective spell level) or gain a negative level that disappears after a day.
-### Dark Studies
+### Dark Studies TODO CLEANUP
 A dark elementalist’s base Will save bonus from the kineticist class is equal to 2 + 1/2 her kineticist level, and her base Reflex and Fortitude save bonuses are equal to 1/3 her kineticist level.
 She gains all Knowledge skills as class skills.

-A dark elementalist uses her Intelligence modifier instead of her Constitution modifier to determine her damage with wild talents, the DCs of Constitution-based wild talents, the durations of wild talents with Constitution-based durations, her bonus on concentration checks for wild talents, and any other Constitution-based effects of all her wild talents.
+A dark elementalist uses her Intelligence modifier instead of her Constitution modifier to determine her damage with wild talents, the DCs of Constitution- based wild talents, the durations of wild talents with Constitution-based durations, her bonus on concentration checks for wild talents, and any other Constitution-based effects of all her wild talents.

-This alters the kineticist’s class skills and base saving throws and the key ability score of wild talents.
+### Soul Power TODO CLEANUP
+A dark elementalist uses the souls of others to protect herself from the dangers of burn.
+She can’t choose to accept burn if doing so would raise her total number of points of burn above 3.
+However, a number of times per day equal to her Intelligence modifier, as a full-round action she can gather up the soul of a sentient creature with a CR equal to or higher than her character level, as long as that creature died in the past minute.
+When she does, some of her existing burn is unloaded into the departing soul, racking it with unspeakable torment, but reducing her current burn total by 1 point.
+A soul used in this way cannot be brought back to life as if it died of a death effect.
+Using a soul like this doesn’t heal the nonlethal damage from that point of burn immediately, but does enable the dark elementalist to heal the nonlethal damage from that point of burn normally.
+At 6th level, racking a soul in this way forces anyone trying to bring the creature back to life to succeed at a caster level check (DC = 10 + the dark elementalist’s kineticist level) or the attempt fails.
+At 11th level, even if the creature returns from the dead, its soul is so damaged by the agony that it takes 2d6 points of Wisdom damage.
+At 16th level, the soul is destroyed in the process, and the creature can be restored only by a miracle or wish.
+A dark elementalist gains attack and damage bonuses from elemental overflow based on how many times that day she has used soul power to rack a soul, rather than based on her current burn total.
+For instance, a 9th-level dark elementalist who used soul power to rack three or more souls during the course of the day would add a +3 bonus on attack rolls and a +6 bonus on damage rolls.
+A dark elementalist does not gain size bonuses to physical ability scores or a chance to ignore critical hits and sneak attacks from elemental overflow.
 ### Kinetic Chirurgery
 You may never gain or use infusions, but instead gain the Kinetic Healing talent for free at first level.
 You may use this talent a number of times per day equal